kubevault/kubevault/docs/reference/cli/vault.md

-      --client-key string                Path to a client key file for TLS --cluster string                   The name of the kubeconfig cluster to use --context string                   The name of the kubeconfig context to use --enable-status-subresource        If true, uses sub resource for crds. (default true) -h, --help                             help for vault
+      --client-key string                Path to a client key file for TLS --cluster string                   The name of the kubeconfig cluster to use --context string                   The name of the kubeconfig context to use -h, --help                             help for vault
       --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string                Path to the kubeconfig file to use for CLI requests.